 Know the seasons

 Of course, the decision depends on the destination you are heading to.
 If the plan is to see snowy cities, then winter is the time to go.
-If you want to go to beach spots, then summer it is.
+If you want to go to the beach, then summer it is.
 Also, if you choose to travel during the low season, you might find great deals because everything gets cheaper out of season.

 One country or as many as you can?

 That’s a question that only you can answer.
-Think about it, it’s your first time in the old continent, would you rather see as many countries as you can or focus deeply in one or two countries?
-There is no right or wrong here; it’s all about what is more interesting to you.
+Think about it, it’s your first time on the old continent, would you rather see as many countries as you can or focus in one or two countries?
+There is no wrong answer here.
+It’s all about what is more interesting to you.
 I’ve done both types of travel, the crazy one when you try to visit as many places as you can, and also the “one country trip.”

 Read more: Travel Planning: 15 days in Italy

-There are good things on both of them.
-When you choose to visit one country only, you can check out several cities – some of them you’d never visit on another occasion -, and it’s easier to move from one city to another (you can take trains, buses).
+There are good things about both of them.
+When you choose to visit one country only, you can check out several cities – some of them you’d never visit on another occasion.
+Also, it’s easier to move from one city to another (you can take trains, buses, or rent a car).

 On the other hand, when you put a lot of countries on your itinerary you can compare cultures, which is really nice.
-It’s a crazy mixture of new languages, mores, gastronomy and so on.
-And that changes all the time because you are always on the move, heading to a new country and discoveries.
+It’s a crazy mixture of new languages, gastronomy and so on.
+And that changes all the time because you are always on the move, heading to a new place.

 Be aware that when you choose to visit several countries at once, you have to plan everything more carefully.
-The currency might change, it’s not always euro (in England, for example, is Pound, in Denmark is the Danish krone).
+The currency might change, it may not be always euro.
+In England, for example, they use Pound, in Denmark they use Danish krone.
 You might also have to take extra flights to head to your next country.

 Deciding the final itinerary

-If you’ve never been to Europe before, you might have on your mind the dreamy destinations you want to head.
-There are the classics, Paris, London, Barcelona, Lisbon, Rome, Venice, Copenhagen, Berlin.
-And there are those cities/countries that you put on your list because they are in the middle of those that you truly want to go.
+If you’ve never been to Europe before, you might have on your mind the dreamy destinations you want to visit.
+There are the classics, such as Paris, London, Barcelona, Rome, Venice, Copenhagen, Berlin.
+And there are those cities/countries that you put on your itinerary because they are in the middle of those that you truly want to go.
 So, how to decide?

 The easiest way for me is to open a map and see what is close to what.
-When a city is way too far from the rest of the places that I want to go, I simply cut it out of the list and choose another one.
-The true is: You won’t be able to visit all the places on your bucket list at once, keep that in mind.
-If you have 15 days to travel but your destination list has more cities/countries than available days, it’s pretty obvious that you can’t make all of them.
-You’ll have to make choices.
+When a city/country is way too far from the rest of the places that I want to go, I simply cut it out of the list and choose another one.
+The true is: You won’t be able to visit all the places on your bucket list at once.
+If you have 15 days to travel but your list has more cities/countries than available days, you’ll have to make some cuts.

-Try to stay at least two or three entire days in the same city, to be able to cover the primary attractions of that new place – also, changing hotels every day is exhausting.
-If you have 15 days to travel, think about including 3 or 4 countries on your itinerary (in case you don’t want to do only one), more than that can be very rush.
-For example, Italy + Portugal + Spain, or France + Belgium + Netherlands + Germany.
+Try to stay at least two or three entire days in the same city, to be able to cover the main attractions.
+Also, changing hotels every day is exhausting.
+If you have 15 days to travel, think about including two or three countries on your itinerary, in case you don’t want to do only one.
+More than that can be very rush.
+For example, Italy + Portugal + Spain, or France + Netherlands + Germany.